Call or email us

 LIVING WILL: Florida Statutes now provide for a written declaration by an individual specifying directions as to use of life-prolonging procedures.

-This document can assist in handling the property of a person who has become incapacitated without having to open a guardianship proceeding in court.
+DURABLE POWER OF ATTORNEY: This document can assist in handling the property of a person who has become incapacitated without having to open a guardianship proceeding in court.
 This is especially valuable for paying the bills and protecting the assets of an incapacitated person.

-Florida law now allows individuals to designate a person to make health care decisions for them when the individual may not be able to do so.
+DESIGNATION OF HEALTH CARE SURROGATE: Florida law now allows individuals to designate a person to make health care decisions for them when the individual may not be able to do so.
 Included in this important appointment is the power to decide when to withdraw medical procedures.

 Probate assets are those assets that were owned in the decedent’s sole name at death, or that were owned by the decedent and one or more co-owners and lacked a provision for automatic succession of ownership at death.

 Probate is necessary to pass ownership of the decedent’s probate assets to the decedent’s beneficiaries.
 If the decedent left a valid will, unless the will is admitted to probate in the court, it will be ineffective to pass ownership of probate assets to the decedent’s beneficiaries.
-If the decedent had no will, probate is necessary to pass ownership of the decedent’s probate assets to those who are to receive them under Florida law.
+If the decedent had no will, probate is necessary to pass ownership of the decedent’s probate assets to those who are to receive them.
 Probate is also necessary to wind up the decedent’s financial affairs.
-Administration of the decedent’s estate ensures that the decedent’s creditors are paid if certain procedures are correctly followed.
+Probate Administration of the decedent’s estate ensures that the decedent’s creditors are paid if certain procedures are correctly followed.

 Depending upon the facts of the situation, any of the following may have a role to play in the probate administration of the decedent’s estate:

-Since trusts usually avoid probate (saving time and court fees), beneficiaries may gain access to assets more quickly than they might to assets that are transferred via a Last Will and Testament.
+Since trusts usually avoid probate (saving time and court fees), privacy, beneficiaries may gain access to assets more quickly than they might to assets that are transferred via a Last Will and Testament.
 Trusts give the Settlor more control over distribution of assets after death.
 Depending upon the type of trust established other benefits may apply.